square/Valet/README.md

 NSString *const myLuggageCombination = [myValet stringForKey:username];
 ```

-In addition to allowing the storage of strings, Valet allows the storage of `Data` objects via `set(object: Data, forKey key: Key)` and `-objectForKey:`.
+In addition to allowing the storage of strings, Valet allows the storage of `Data` objects via `setObject(_ object: Data, forKey key: Key)` and `-objectForKey:`.
 Valets created with a different class type, via a different initializer, or with a different accessibility attribute will not be able to read or modify values in `myValet`.

 ### Sharing Secrets Among Multiple Applications